 Some people prefer time alone with an occasional visitor.
 Others want a steady stream of company and lots of phone calls.
 Likewise, some want to take control of the situation while others withdraw, content to let things work out on their own.

-In order to help rather than hinder, think about the personality of the person you want to support.
+In order to help rather than hinder, think about the personality of the person you want to support. [pullquote]Resist the urge to make someone adjust their grieving process to fit your view. [/pullquote]Your compassion combined with sensitivity can make a big difference between hurting or healing.

 7. Grief can last longer than you expect.